Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-e3R3jwBTaIM.md

 ### Transcript

-> i thought that was pretty funny do you even satisfactory i do it's just i get very easily distracted and i forget things
+> I thought that was pretty funny do you even satisfactory I do it's just I get very easily distracted and I forget things